wp-plugins/simple-download-monitor/readme.txt

 == Screenshots ==

-For screenshots please visit the plugin page
+For screenshots please visit the [download monitor plugin page](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 2.3 =
+* Wordpress 3.8 compatibility

 = 2.2 =
 * Fixed the plugin language translation issue.
 Now it can be translated to any language.